foldda/rda/README.md

 ## Compared to JSON and XML

-Because RDA natively models nested hierarchies, it serves as a lightweight alternative to JSON and XML in data interchange scenarios.
+Because RDA natively models nested hierarchies, it serves as a lightweight alternative to JSON and XML in data interchange scenarios with some added benefits.

 ### Separation of Schema and Data